ccollie/valkey-rfc/TimeSeries.md

 Work is in progress to support PromQL as a query language, including transform, aggregation and rollup function support.
 A stretch goal is to support alerts and notifications based on the query results.

+We may support a tiered storage model where data is moved to a higher compression chunks (with higher access latency) after a certain period of time.

 ### Configurations

 The default properties for TimeSeries can be controlled using configs.
 The values of the